Great Leap Forward

 The major changes which occurred in the lives of rural Chinese people included the incremental introduction of mandatory agricultural collectivization.
 Private farming was prohibited, and those people who engaged in it were persecuted and labeled counter-revolutionaries.
-Restrictions on rural people were enforced with public struggle sessions and social pressure, and forced labor was also exacted from people.
+Restrictions on rural people were enforced with public struggle sessions and social pressure, and forced labor was also exacted on people.
 Rural industrialization, while officially a priority of the campaign, saw "its development ... aborted by the mistakes of the Great Leap Forward".
-The Great Leap was one of two periods between 1953 and 1976 in which China's economy shrank.
 Economist Dwight Perkins argues that "enormous amounts of investment only produced modest increases in production or none at all. ...
-In short, the Great Leap was a very expensive disaster".
+In short, the Great Leap [Forward] was a very expensive disaster".